Law Faculty Convene in the Nation’s Capital to explore and strengthen the ‘Pillars of Democracy’

 - “Unequal Profession: Race and Gender in Legal Academia” by Meera E. Deo (Thomas Jefferson Law)

-- “Constitutional Amendments: Making, Breaking and Changing Constitutions” by Richard Albert (Rutgers Law), and
+- “Constitutional Amendments: Making, Breaking and Changing Constitutions” by Richard Albert ( University of Texas Law), and

 - “Law and Macroeconomics: Legal Responses to Recessions” by Yair Listokin (Yale Law).